Where to position a radiator

 This is the same idea in the bathroom.
 You might not want to put your heating on in the summer, but still want to get your towels nice and warm.
 So an electric heated towel rail would be perfect.

-Of course, where in the room you position your electric radiator depends on where the mains electricity is.
+Of course, where in the room you position your modern electric heater depends on where the mains electricity is.
 If you go for a plug-in electric wall radiator you can hang it wherever you have a plug socket.
 This should be easy enough to do yourself.
 But, if you choose to hardwire the radiators into the mains, we would advise getting help from an electrician.

 So go & make the most of it!